-In the past few months, we have sent out several posts on vitamin D and other nutrients and their influence on immune system function and incidence of colds and flu.
-Today, we present that information in a summarized, easy-to-access format.
+We have shared a wealth of information on vitamin D and other nutrients and their influence on immune system function and incidence of colds, flu and COVID-19.
+Here, we present that information in a summarized, easy-to-access format.

 - Vitamin D Activates the T-cells for Immune Response

 - The Role of T Cells in Destroying Viruses

 - Is your immune system strong enough to help you stay healthy?

 - With immune and epithelial cells (such as those in the lungs and gastrointestinal tract)

 - With white blood cells and pathogen destruction

 More Complex Vitamin D Dependent Functions in the Adaptive Immune Response